Nextiva / Blog / Customer Experience

 Enhance, don’t replace

-While the potential cost savings of contact center AI are enticing, it’s there mainly to enhance the performance of human agents, not replace them.
+While the potential cost savings of contact center AI are enticing, they are primarily aimed at enhancing the performance of human agents, rather than replacing them.
 Instead of fully automating, use AI to support your agents, reduce their workloads, and improve CX.
 Get started by automating recurring tasks like call routing and answering frequently asked questions.

 Assist supervisors and managers